SamWang8891/cloudflare-ddns-script/README.md

 6. **Run the script**

    `./update-dns.sh`  OR  `bash update-dns.sh`
-7. If there's error, check ur config.sh again.
+7. If there's an error, check ur config.sh again.
 8. (Optional) Add to cronjob.

    ``cronjob -e``